fxxrytail/skzcode/content/support/vote-skz-awards/index.md

 ---
 priority: main
-weight: "10"
+weight: "1"
 title: Help Stray Kids Win Big Awards
-description: 'Ongoing: SMA (MAIN)!!!'
+description: 'Ongoing: FANNSTAR (FOUR STAR AWARD)'
-thumbnail: "/img-support/awards-cover.jpg"
+thumbnail: "/img-support/vote-skz-award.jpg"
-duration: Ends 16th Jan 11:59PM KST
+duration: Ends 27th June 11:59AM KST
 lastmod:
-draft: true
+draft: false

 ---
-{{< img src="/img-support/screenshot_20211212_103803.png" alt="Stray Kids NOEASY on Seoul Music Award MAIN voting" width="80%" >}}
+{{< img src="/img-support/vote-skz-award.jpg" alt="hey STAY, vote Stray Kids now" width="80%" >}}

 The list of main award shows voting will be put here.
 It will mean a lot to show our support for Stray Kids❣️ Let's work together STAY❤️

-# Seoul Music Awards (SMA)
+# FAN N STAR (Four Star Award)

-Our current main priority for voting.
-We are voting for **MAIN** a.k.a Bonsang (30% of criteria) and have to be **1st with big gap** on Global + Korean polls combined to secure an award.
+**Four Star Award** is given to the 1st place only among the 4th Generation Idols that are nominated.
+It is purely base on fan voting.
+Winner will be determined by combining the early series of voting (30%) + ongoing voting (70%).
+Stray Kids have to keep up with a big gap on the ongoing voting to catch up to 1st place!

-Voting is ongoing and will end on **Jan 16, 2022**.
-Click the tweet to see the full guide.
+**FOUR STAR Award** winner will be announced on July 1 and the trophy will be given during **THE FACT MUSIC AWARDS** on October 8.

-{{< tweet 1469849496008130560 >}}
+Let's all work together for our 4th Generation Leader Stray Kids!
+Encourage STAYs from all around the world and platforms to vote~!

-### Note:
+Follow TeamSVS for updates and reminders

-The purpose of this post is to  make STAYs visiting this site aware of the ongoing voting to support Stray Kids to achieve awards.
-This post may be updated slowly so please follow Stray Kids fanbases for faster updates and reach out to them if you have any questions 😊.
+{{< tweet 1537072915992092672 >}}